PROFESSOR EMERITA & PROFESSOR OF THE GRADUATE SCHOOL IN GEOGRAPHY, UC BERKELEY

 SELECTED ARTICLES & BOOK CHAPTERS:

+Hart, Gillian (2018b).
 Becoming a Geographer: Massey Moments in a Spatial Education.
 In Doreen Massey: Critical Dialogues.
-Edited by Marion Werner, Jamie Peck, Rebecca Lave, and Brett Christophers.
-(Forthcoming 2018).
+Edited by Jamie Peck, Marion Werner, Rebecca Lave & Brett Christophers.
+New York: Columbia University Press.
+2018: 75-87.

 Relational Comparison Revisited: Marxist Postcolonial Geographies in Practice.
 Progress in Human Geography 2016 (early online publication; Progress in Human Geography Lecture, American Association of Geographers Conference, April 2016.)